When life gives you lemons, make lemonade. It’s a brilliant piece of advice.

 We stood gazing west, feeling euphoric.
 It was one of those truly incredible ‘la vie est belle’ experiences.

 After enjoying the sunset we were confined to the van for the night.
-Luckily, we were still in a heightened state of euphoria!
+Luckily, we were still in a heightened state of euphoria.
 Plus, I’d packed a battery operated fibre optic lamp AND light up champagne flutes.
-We may not have had a cooker, fridge, or even basic camping equipment but we had the ability to glow in the dark, so all was good.
+We may not have had a cooker, fridge or and camping equipment, but we had the ability to glow in the dark.

 That night sleep didn’t come – we were freezing cold and incredibly uncomfortable.
 We huddled together like penguins for warmth, willing morning to arrive.

 The perfect breakfast at Camusdarach Camping

 When morning arrived we were instantly cheered to find the sun shining and a chocolate egg outside.
 The egg had been delivered by the Camusdarach Easter Bunny – such a lovely gesture.